 Delivery is highly interactive.
 Customers, outlet merchants, and platform dispatchers need to see location changes and status updates instantly.

-To achieve this, we link our database transactions directly with a real-time event broker (Socket.IO):
+To achieve this, we link our database transactions directly with a real-time event broker (Socket.IO), emitting into rooms so an update reaches exactly the clients entitled to it:

 import { Server } from 'socket.io';